resource/Front-End-Standards/Stylesheets/CSS.md

 }
 ```

-Avoid `outline: none`.

 ## <a name="architecture">Architecture</a>
 Use [normalize.css](https://github.com/necolas/normalize.css) to normalize styles.
+Only use shorthand value declarations when the value will not be extended.
+Separate [structure from skin](http://churchm.ag/object-oriented-css-separating-skin-from-structure/).
+Define repeating visual features as separate "skins"

-Leverage OOCSS principles.
+- Leverage OOCSS principles.
     - Abstract commonly used styles into separate classes.
     - Follow the "Single Responsibility Principle".
     - Keep things DRY.

-Only use shorthand value declarations when the value will not be extended.

-Separate [structure from skin](http://churchm.ag/object-oriented-css-separating-skin-from-structure/).
-Define repeating visual features as separate "skins"

 ```css
 /* bad */